 Bio & Background

 I was born the piedmont of North Carolina and raised in its mountains to folks from the state’s coastal plain.
-I hold a Ph.D. in American Studies from the University of North Carolina at Chapel Hill, where my dissertation “Reclaiming the University of the People: Racial Justice Movements at UNC-Chapel Hill,” won multiple awards for innovations in public and digital scholarship.
-While in graduate school, I was a Field Scholar at the Southern Oral History Program and taught classes at UNC-Chapel Hill on race, memory, education, and landscape.
+I hold a Ph.D. in American Studies from the University of North Carolina at Chapel Hill, where my dissertation won multiple awards for innovations in public and digital scholarship.
+While in graduate school, I was a Field Scholar at the Southern Oral History Program and taught classes at UNC-Chapel Hill on race, memory, and oral history.

 In addition to my academic background, I am also a forager, naturalist, and trained clinical herbalist.
 I teach American Studies & Environmental Writing at a boarding school in northern Virginia, and operate a small herbal practice for folks local to my slip of the Potomac River.
 I currently live in Glen Echo, Maryland, less than 700 feet from the banks of the Potomac.
 When I am not writing, reading, or teaching, I’m digging in the garden, botanizing by the river, or out on a trail run.